-The Classic BTO story goes like this:
+The classic BTO story goes like this:

-It’s a classic story for good reason
+It’s a typical Singapore love story for good reason.

 Every now and then, we get young 20-somethings asking us whether they should buy BTO or resale.

 But anyway, you wanted reasons?
-Here they are:
+Here they are.

 If you want to check whether you’re getting value for money, it’s best to assess the property in terms of its price per square foot.